akshayachigullapally/E-commerce/README.md

 1. Create a new project on [Supabase](https://supabase.com/)
 2. Go to Settings > API to get your URL and anon key
+3. **Disable Email Confirmation** (Important):
+   - Navigate to Authentication > Settings in your Supabase dashboard
+   - Find "Email Confirmation" setting
+   - Turn OFF "Enable email confirmations"
+   - Save the changes
-3. Update the `.env` files with your credentials
+4. Update the `.env` file with your credentials

 #### Database Schema